-The Internal Audit ("IA") key function responsibility within AICL sits with the Saga Group Head of Internal Audit for Financial Services, reporting into the group's Internal Audit and Assurance Director.
-The objective of IA is to help protect the assets, reputation, and sustainability of the business by providing independent, reliable, valued, and timely assurance to the Board and Executive Management.
+The Internal Audit ("IA") key function responsibility within AICL sits with the Group Head of Internal Audit, reporting into the group's Internal Audit and Assurance Director.
+The objective of IA is to create, protect, and sustain value by providing the board and management with independent, risk based, and objective assurance, advice, insight and foresight.
 IA do this by acting as a reliable third line of defence in assessing and reporting on the effectiveness of the governance, risk management and control framework and assisting management to identify significant risks and remedial actions necessary to improve the internal risk and control environment.